vbit27/find-the-character/README.md

 ![Find the Characters App Screenshot](https://user-images.githubusercontent.com/75995237/152778563-d4e8ccdb-3da2-4346-a9b7-3f5fd0f820a2.png)

 I developed this game to get to know more of Firebase.
+This was the first time that I used a database, for this reason, I chose Firebase, which does not require custom coding of the backend.
 For styling, I opted for SASS, which allowed me to use less and reusable code.

 ### What I learned